jow-/ucode/README.md

 // Load and execute "foo.uc" immediately
 include("./foo.uc")

+// Execute the "supplemental.ucode" in an extended scope and make the "foo" and
+// "bar" properties available as global variables include("./supplemental.uc", {
+  foo: true,
+  bar: 123
+})

 // Execute the "untrusted.ucode" in a sandboxed scope and make the "foo" and
-// "bar" variables as well as the "print" function available to it include("./untrusted.uc", {
+// "bar" variables as well as the "print" function available to it.
+By assigning
+// an empty prototype object to the scope, included code has no access to
+// other global values anymore include("./untrusted.uc", proto({
   foo: true,
   bar: 123,
   print: print
-})
+}, {}))
 ```

 #### 6.51. `warn(x, ...)`